happybeing/vdash/README.md

 `vdash` will load historic metrics from one or more Safe node logfiles and display these with live updates in the terminal (see above).

-**'<-' and '->':** When monitoring multiple `safenode` logfiles you can cycle through the different nodes using left/right arrow keys.
+**'<-' and '->':** When monitoring multiple nodes you can cycle through them using the left/right arrow keys.

 **'i' and 'o':** Zoom the timeline scale in/out using 'i' and 'o' (or '+' and '-').